Simo62bit/steam-screenshot-manager/README.txt

 ## Notes

-- Infinite scrolling may take a few seconds depending on the number of screenshots.
+- Infinite scrolling may take several seconds depending on the number of screenshots.
 - The GUI uses Tkinter and Pillow for image display.
-- Actions (subscribe/unsubscribe) interact with Steam directly—use responsibly to avoid triggering Steam limits.
+- Actions (subscribe/unsubscribe, visibility changes, deletion) interact directly with Steam—use responsibly to avoid triggering Steam limits.
+- Deletion changes are irreversible. double-check selections before confirming.

 ---